B0K1NG/B0K1NG/README.md

 ###

-<p align="left">✨ Creating bugs since 2022.<br>📚 I'm currently learning Back-End Development, expanding my knowledge on Front-End Development.<br>🎯 Goal: Enhance skills in Front-End, Back-End, and UI/UX Development roles.<br>🎲 Fun fact: I keep active by playing soccer and hitting the gym, love watching movies, snowboarding, and once conquered my fear of deep water by trying scuba diving (skydiving is next on my list!).
-Aside from that, I’m just cruising through life.<br>🎨 You can follow my current Figma design projects, which I update weekly, by visiting this link:
+<p align="left">✨ Creating bugs since 2022.<br>📚 I'm currently working as a Front-End developer.<br>🎲 Fun fact: I keep active by playing soccer and hitting the gym, love watching movies, snowboarding, and once conquered my fear of deep water by trying scuba diving (skydiving is next on my list!).
+Aside from that, I’m just cruising through life.<br>🎨 You can follow my current Figma design projects, by visiting this link:
-<a href="https://dribbble.com/B0K1NG" target="_blank">💡 Desings</a></p>
+<a href="https://dribbble.com/B0K1NG" target="_blank">💡 Desings</a></p><br>🎨 You can check out my projects that I contributed:
+<a href="https://mesoaccounting.lt" target="_blank">🌐 Meso Accounting</a></p>
+<a href="https://www.devoro.com" target="_blank">🌐 Devoro</a></p>

 ###